tiagoazeved0/TestAssignmentSC/README.md

 ### Improvements and Features Feedback

 **Improvements**
-- Login and Register page should have elements in UI that makes them more distinct from eachother.
+- The login and register pages should have elements in UI that make them more distinct from each other.
 - On Reports Page, you should be able to select more than one report at the same time, to perform the same action for every report.
 - Documentation for Windows and Mac Users, with code examples.